 Join the HJF Team!

-HJF is seeking a Research Physician to support the Infectious Disease Clinical Research Program (IDCRP) to be based at Brooke Army Medical Center (BAMC) in San Antonio, TX to direct and support clinical research studies, including development and execution of new protocols, with an emphasis on infectious disease multisite protocols conducted in the military setting.
+HJF is seeking a Clinical Research Physician to support the Infectious Disease Clinical Research Program (IDCRP) to be based at Brooke Army Medical Center (BAMC) in San Antonio, TX to direct and support clinical research studies, including development and execution of new protocols, with an emphasis on infectious disease multisite protocols conducted in the military setting.
 These studies are conducted by the Infectious Disease Clinical Research Program (IDCRP) at the Uniformed Services University of the Health Sciences (USU) in Bethesda, Maryland.
 The position will be hired through the Henry M. Jackson Foundation for the Advancement of Military Medicine (HJF).
 HJF provides scientific, technical and programmatic support services to IDCRP.

 The IDCRP is a collaborative research effort with the NIH National Institute of Allergy and Infectious Diseases (NIAID) and we work closely with partners from NIAID and other NIH Institutes.
 Established at USU in 2005, this unique program aims to strengthen infectious disease clinical research in the US military.
 The IDCRP brings together a network of clinicians and research scientists at military treatment facilities and military bases who conduct observational and interventional research on a wide range of infectious diseases relevant to the military and the broader medical communities.
 IDCRP research protocols fall under one of seven research areas: acute respiratory infections, deployment and travel-associated infections, emerging infectious diseases/antimicrobial resistance, HIV infection, sexually transmitted infections, skin and soft tissue infections, and trauma-associated infections.